2024–25 William & Mary Tribe women's basketball team

 The 2024–25 William & Mary Tribe women's basketball team represented the College of William & Mary during the 2024–25 NCAA Division I women's basketball season.
 The Tribe, who were led by third-year head coach Erin Dickerson Davis, played their home games at Kaplan Arena in Williamsburg, Virginia as members of the Coastal Athletic Association (CAA).
 They finished the season 16–19, 8–10 in CAA play, to finish in ninth place.

 On March 16, 2025, the Tribe defeated Campbell 66–63 in the finals of the CAA tournament, winning their first-ever conference championship, and marking the first March Madness appearance in school history for either of the women's or men's basketball teams.
 Having entered the tournament as the #9 seed with an overall record of 11–18, the Tribe became the lowest-ranked seed in CAA history to ever win the CAA championship.

 Entering the NCAA tournament as one of the four lowest-ranked teams overall, the Tribe were matched up against Big South champion High Point in the First Four.
 Subsequently, on March 20, the Tribe defeated High Point 69–63, recording the first men's or women's March Madness win in school history, and advancing to the main field of 64.
-The Tribe subsequently lost their first-round matchup to #1 seed Texas 105–61, ending their March Madness run.
+The Tribe then lost their first-round matchup to #1 seed Texas 105–61, ending their March Madness run.

 Owing to their poor regular-season record, their unlikely conference championship, and their First Four victory, the 2024–25 Tribe were described as a Cinderella team.